united-security-providers/usp-core-waap-killercoda/usp-core-waap-fp-intro/step2/info.md

 ### Reconfigure the USP Core WAAP instance to eliminate (or mitigate) false positives

-You want these `/socket.io` requests to succeed (in this use-case the block of these requests is a `false positive`) and therefore you add an exeption rule to the core-waap `CRS` configuration using `requestRuleExceptions`:
+You want these `/socket.io` requests to succeed (in this use-case the block of these requests is a `false positive`) and therefore you add an exception rule to the core-waap `CRS` configuration using `requestRuleExceptions`:

 ```yaml
 ...